Frequently Asked Questions

 Q: How can a transmission study do this?

-Q: Who owns the CDS?
+Q: Who owns the CDS and POC?

-A: The CDS Participants may include a combination of utilities who have HVDC experience and those who do not.
-Regardless, the CDS process will engage Subject Matter Experts (SME) from industry and national laboratories regarding HVDC and cybersecurity to advise and instruct the CDS Participants as may be appropriate to supplement the CDS Participants’ expertise.
+A: The CDS Participants included a combination of utilities who have HVDC experience and those who do not.
+Regardless, the CDS process engaged Subject Matter Experts (SME) from industry and national laboratories regarding HVDC and cybersecurity to advise and instruct the CDS Participants as may be appropriate to supplement the CDS Participants’ expertise.
 In addition to their modeling services, CDS subcontractor Hitachi ABB is a supplier of HVDC transmission equipment and services.
+The PftP CDS was a good opportunity for CDS Participants to familiarize themselves with HVDC.

-Q: Who would manage the CDS process?
+Q: Who managed the CDS process?

 Q: If wind energy in Wyoming costs the same as wind energy in Illinois, what is the value of an HVDC transmission connection between them?